muhammadmahdi70412-ship-it/obwio/README.md

 }
 ```

+## OBRAH
+If you don't want to go through the trouble of pure bindings, use OBRAH.
+OBRAH is built on OBWIO, and provides a high-level interface for OpenCL in Rust.

 ## Requirements

 - Rust 1.70 or later
 - OpenCL SDK installed on your system
 - Compatible OpenCL runtime and drivers

 ## License